Parchive/par3cmdline/windows/README.txt

 You cannot change permissions of directories on Windows OS.
 You may not modify mtime of directories on Windows OS.
 I don't know it works on Linux OS.

+[ About "-ff" option ]

+ You may use FAT Permissions Packet to store meta data of files.
+At this time, this supports only one field: LastWriteTime.

+ Because Microsoft C-runtime library doesn't support FileAttributes nor directory, you cannot store/recover them in par3cmdline.
+Another PAR3 client may support other fields or directory.